waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Locked Door:** The final objective is likely behind the locked door on B3F at coordinates (10, 9) and (11, 9).

 ### Current Hypothesis
+*   **H58 (Current):** There is a hidden switch or warp in the current western chamber of B3F that opens the path to the locked door.

+## V. Archived Hypotheses (Solved/Falsified)
-*   **H57 (Current):** A path exists from my current location to the tile in front of the locked door at (10, 10).
-Interacting with the door after obtaining both passwords will open it.
+*   **H57:** A path exists from my current location to the tile in front of the locked door at (10, 10).
+(Result: Falsified.
+The `master_navigator` tool confirmed no path exists, indicating the western section of B3F is also split.)

 ## IV.
 Future Testing & Ideas
 *   **Agent Idea: `code_debugger`:** An agent that takes a Python script and an error message as input, and suggests a fix or the location of the bug.
 This could streamline tool debugging.